lossless-jpg/data/README.md

 ## Quality

-If you are taking a picture of your grandpa or baby, then the level of quality loss will probably not bother you.
+If you are taking a picture of your grandpa or baby, then a tiny bit of quality loss will probably not bother you.
 On the other hand, if the picture is destined to have historical or encyclopedic value, then it is probably worth the effort trying to use lossless software.
-Future researchers zooming into a small detail of your picture will be thankful to have the real original pixels.
+Next-century researchers analyzing a tiny detail of your picture might be thankful to have the real original pixels.

 ## File size

 [JPEG tools have no idea what level of quality your picture has](https://photo.stackexchange.com/a/88186/1498).
-So when saving they use a default quality, or sometimes let you choose using a slider.
+So when saving the file, they use an arbitrary quality, or sometimes let you choose using a slider.
 All outcomes are regrettable:
 - Choose a higher quality than needed: you get an unnecessarily bigger file size.
 - Choose a lower quality than needed: you get artefacts visible to the naked eye, the picture looks more "pixelated" and has wrong colors.
-- Even if you choose a similar quality setting, different software have different algorithms, so you will probably end up with a bigger file of lower quality.
+- Even if you choose a similar quality setting, different tools have different algorithms, so you will probably end up with a bigger file of lower quality.

+Using lossless software elegantly solves these problems, keeping the same file size with no quality loss.